 The underwriter has the option to approve your application, deny it or say that a decision is pending.
 Typically, an approval is a green light to schedule a closing.
 However, an approval may come with conditions so those would have to be met before a closing.
 A denial can result from a low credit score, being too indebted or not being eligible for a the particular loan type you are seeking.
 Once you know the reason for the decision you can take steps to address the issue.

 A “decision pending” response from the underwriter typically indicates that additional documentation is needed.

 How Long Does It Take?

 Though the length of the process can vary depending on your particular situation, it can last for as little as two to three days.
-The process could last longer, though, because it may take multiple days or weeks for a lender to review your financial records and documents.
+The process could last longer, though, because it may take multiple days or several weeks for a lender to review your financial records and documents and render a decision.

 An underwriter’s process entails loan processing and approving or denying your application.
 If your application is approved, the underwriter will then finish the process by clearing contingencies and “closing” the mortgage.

 Underwriters are, in essence, the gatekeepers of home loans.
 They review your finances and ultimately determine whether to approve you for a mortgage.
 And even if you’re pre-approved by a lender, your application could still be denied by an underwriter.
 These professionals are crucial to the home lending process, so it’s best to make sure you’ve prepared all the necessary documents and records before you apply for a loan.

 Home Buying Tips